25 Beaches in the Philippines That Are Off the Beaten PathBy Gio D

 Great Santa Cruz, Zamboanga

-The undisputed queen of rare beaches in the Philippines, Zamboanga’s Great Santa Cruz Island, reachable via motorboat off the bustling Zamboanga City port—is part of a chain of 11 islands you can traverse across the greater Zamboanga peninsula.
+The undisputed queen of rare beaches in the Philippines, Zamboanga’s Great Santa Cruz Island, is reachable via motorboat off the bustling Zamboanga City port.
+It’s part of a chain of 11 islands you can traverse across the greater Zamboanga peninsula.

 Its crowning glory: the unique mixture of fine white sand and generations of pulverized organ pipe coral that give the beach an uncanny and Instagram-worthy pink tint.
 To be fair, there is a whole spectrum of stunning beaches among the esteemed eleven, but none seem to twinkle as bright as Great Santa Cruz.